We opened account with the forex brokers that have ZAR Trading accounts & tested their account opening, trading costs

-But how can you check whether the broker offers ZAR base currency trading account?
+The important question comes, how can you check whether the broker offers ZAR base currency trading account or not?

-If a forex broker does offer ZAR trading account they will mostly tell that clearly on their website.
-You would also find this option on account types page & during signup where you can choose the account base currency.
+Step 1: If a forex broker does offer ZAR trading account they will mostly tell that clearly on their website.
+You would normally find this option on account types page & during signup where you can choose the account base currency.

 For example: HotForex (HF Markets SA Pty Ltd) shows the ‘Account Currency’ options available for each account type & the minimum deposit in ZAR as well.

 The below screenshot of their Premium Account types shows their available base currency options.

 Similarly, other brokers like XM list ZAR base currency on their trading account types comparison page.
 While some brokers have FAQ page to check the support account currency options.
 All brokers would generally allow you to select the base currency during signup process.